KaylaPosthumusOW/dunno_app/README.md

 - **Time Constraints**: Busy schedules leave little time for thoughtful gift research and shopping
 - **Fear of Disappointment**: The anxiety of giving a gift that might be unwanted or duplicate something they have
 - **Budget Management**: Balancing meaningful gifts with financial constraints
-- **Relationship Context**: Different relationships require different levels of personalization and appropriateness
+- **Relationship Context**: Different relationships require different levels of personalisation and appropriateness
 - **Changing Preferences**: People's interests evolve, making past gift-giving experiences unreliable guides

 ### What Needed to be Addressed